 The leftovers for this dish will reheat well so make sure you keep them.
 It makes for a delicious lunch the next day if you have a microwave or stove-top that you can use to reheat with.
 I would probably not keep the leftovers for more than a few days.

 If you don’t have the ingredients required to make the paste from scratch than a jar sauce will work just as well.
 I would use something like pataks korma paste or sauce but other brands will work just as well.
 The positive side of using a pre-prepared sauce is that it will make this chicken korma curry even easier.

-If you want to see how this recipe is done, then be sure to check out the video above.
+If you want to see how this recipe is done, then be sure to check out the video below.
 It takes you through all the steps to getting this dish prepared and cooking.

 Slow Cooker Chicken Korma Recipe